Victoria Silvstedt: Other ventures

 Having an interest in fashion design, Silvstedt launched her own lingerie collection Very Victoria Silvstedt at London Fashion Week in 2006.
 The Very Victoria Silvstedt brand was then officially launched for retail in collaboration with the Marie Meili brand in Paris in 2013.

 Silvstedt published her autobiography Les Secrets de Victoria.
 Dans la Tête de Victoria Silvstedt (Jean-Claude Gawsewitch Éditeur), co-written with journalist Christelle Crosnier, in France in 2010.

 In 2011, she became an ambassador for Betsafe, the international online sportsbook and casino subsidiary of Swedish gambling giant Betsson, and filmed five different commercials in Mallorca.
 The Betsafe partnership was discontinued in 2012 but she continued to work for Betsson to promote its StarCasino.it brand in Italy.

 Personal life

 Silvstedt met Chris Wragge in 1999, when he interviewed her for Entertainment Tonight.
 They were married in June 2000, and divorced in 2009.

+In the early 90's, she was Melania Trump's roommate in Paris, France.

 According to the Finnish broadsheet newspaper Keskisuomalainen, Silvstedt earns millions of dollars every year for her work in modelling, television presenting, and promoting various brands and products.

 Silvstedt speaks English, French, and Italian, in addition to her native Swedish.

+While she does not identify with a particular institutional religion, Silvstedt is a devout Christian.
+She prays regularly and has expressed her belief that her mother sends angels to protect her.